spheronFdn/documentations/versioned_docs/version-3.0.0-beta/billing/payment-history.md

 <img src={require('@site/static/img/3.0.0/deposit-funds-1.png').default} />

-Once you click on deposit fund, you will get a prompt from your wallet to approve the transaction.
+Once you click on deposit fund, you will get a prompt from your wallet to approve the token usage by the smart contract.

 <img src={require('@site/static/img/3.0.0/deposit-funds3.png').default} />

+Once the approval is successful, you need to deposit the fund to the escrow wallet by clicking on the deposit button which will prompt your wallet to approve the transaction.

-After Successful deployment you will get a prompt of successful deposit
+After successful deposit, you will get a prompt for the same.

 <img src={require('@site/static/img/3.0.0/successful-deposit.png').default} />